Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-In words, $L_t$ is the distance along the first axis between the tagged player and the second rightmost player of type~1, which is also the length of a jump to the left at the time the tagged player changes her strategy.
-See Figure~\ref{fig:coex-1} for a picture.
-First, we assume that $L_t = L \in [1, M]$.
-On this event, the fraction of type~1 neighbors of the tagged player is bounded by
+In words, the process $L_t$ keeps track of the distance along the first axis between the tagged player and the second rightmost player of type~1, which is also the length of a jump to the left of the projection on the first axis~$\pi_1 (X_t)$ at the time the tagged player changes her strategy.
+We refer the reader to Figure~\ref{fig:coex-1} for a picture describing the neighborhood of $X_t$.
+To prove the lemma, we distinguish two cases depending on the value of the process $L_t$.

+\emph{Case} 1.
+Assume that $L_t = L \in[1, M]$.
+Then the number of type~1 neighbors of the tagged player is bounded by the number of vertices in the leftmost rectangle in the picture,